This project assignment is designed to give you experience in

 man initrd”).
 This is because the virtual memory system is so efficient.
 To create a real RAM disk is easy provided you kernel is configured to include the “

 ramfs” and/or the “

 tmpfs” filesystem.
 Then:

-mkdir /mnt/ramdisk mount -t ramfs none /mnt/ramdiskThat's it, the RAM disk is already formatted!
+mkdir /mnt/ramdisk mount -t tmpfs none /mnt/ramdiskThat's it, the RAM disk is already formatted!
 You can now create files there.
 All files will be lost when the ram disk is unmounted, of course.
 To preserve them, you could use